OHDSI/OhdsiRTools/README.md

 Introduction
 ============
-An R package with tools for maintaining the other OHDSI R packages
+An R package with tools to be used in the other OHDSI R packages

 Features
 ========
 - Auto code formatting
 - Auto checking of R code
+- Functions for parallel computation
+- Functions used for automating analyses
+- Functions for circumventing the need for data.frames when working with ffdf objects

 Examples
 ===========